 In finding the best piano teacher, there are many ingredients that must be right.
 Sometimes the best piano teacher for one person could be a complete nightmare for another.
-Therefore, when choosing the right teacher for yourself, child or even for someone else, it is important to use certain criteria which work over and above professional qualifications and/or a friendly personality.
+Therefore, when choosing the right teacher for yourself, your child or even for someone else, it is important to use certain criteria which work over and above professional qualifications and/or a friendly personality.

 Below is a simple “TO DO” list I recommend anyone to go through when looking for the piano teacher:

-1) Qualifications 2) Years of teaching experience 3) Main area of expertise 4) Level of Professionalism 5) Personal Compatibility 6) The extent of piano teaching 7) Location 8) Online Piano Tuition
+1) Qualifications 2) Years of teaching experience 3) Main area of expertise 4) Level of Professionalism 5) Personal Compatibility 6) The extent of piano teaching 7) Location 8) Online Piano Tuition option

 Here is a little more information about each of those points:

-It is good to have the teacher who studied at one of the major Music Schools and Colleges.
+It is good to have a teacher who studied at one of the major Music Schools and Colleges.
 If you live in London (UK), it could be The Royal Academy of Music, Royal College of Music, Guildhall School of Music and Drama or Trinity College of Music to name just a few.
 Why?
-Because this will guarantee that the teachers who studied at these establishments have been taught well and therefore will teach to high professional standard and will be unlikely to pass on any wrong or ‘unhealthy’ methods to their students.
+Because this will guarantee that the teachers who studied at these establishments have been taught well and therefore will teach to a high professional standard and will be unlikely to pass on any wrong or ‘unhealthy’ methods to their students.
 You can indentify which institution someone has graduated from by simply looking at the letters following their name, and later, checking them online.
 Also, if you can access the teacher’s biography, their degrees and diplomas may be explained further.

 Amongst the most established UK qualifications, here are a few examples of Music Degrees: BMus, MMus, MPerf, MComp, MA, MPhil, PhD, MMP, DMus and Diplomas LRAM, PGDip, AdvDip, ARCM, DipRCM, ADCM , Artist Diploma, , LGSM, AGSM, PGDip, Dip GSM., ATCL, LTCL, FTCL, PGA, PGD .
-I have used the examples from the main educational bodies – Royal Academy of Music (www.ram.ac.uk).
+I have used examples from the main educational bodies – Royal Academy of Music (www.ram.ac.uk).
 Royal College of Music (www.rcm.ac.uk), Guildhall School of Music and Drama ( www.gsmd.ac.uk) and Trinity Laban Conservatoire of Music and Dance ( www.trinitylaban.ac.uk)